ad-aures/castopod/docs/setup-development.md

 docker-compose up -d

 # See all running processes (you should see 3 processes running)
-docker ps
+docker-compose ps

-# Alternatively, you can check all processes (you should see composer with an Exited status)
+# Alternatively, you can check all docker processes (you should see composer and npm with an Exited status)
 docker ps -a
 ```